 Doggie Manners Classes

 ASF developed its Doggie Manners Classes to help keep adopted dogs in their homes by offering all adoptive families a low-cost basic dog training class.
-The classes teach the basic doggie manners needed to help keep shelter pups – and their owners – living happily together in their new homes.
-The cost is $50 and you can sign up for either the Tuesday or Thursday five week session held at 6:30pm.
-Sign up for the next class that will begin January 11th, 2018!
+The classes teach the basic doggie manners needed to help keep shelter pups—and their owners—living happily together in their new homes.
+The cost is $50 and you can sign up for either the Tuesday or Thursday five week session held at 6:30pm at Camp Mojo’s.

 Vet Care Program